carpentries-incubator/hpc-intro/index.md

 > any installation instructions.
 {: .callout}

-> ## Prerequisites
->
-> Command line experience is necessary for this lesson.
-We recommend the
-> participants to go through
-> [shell-novice](https://swcarpentry.github.io/shell-novice/), if new to the
-> command line (also known as terminal or shell).
-{: .prereq}
+Note that this is the draft HPC Carpentry release.
+Comments and feedback are welcome.

 > ## For Instructors
 >
 > If you are teaching this lesson in a workshop, please see the
 > [Instructor notes](guide/).
-{: .callout}

-> ## Note
->
-> - This is the draft HPC Carpentry release.
-Comments and feedback are welcome.
-> - Link to [hpc-shell](https://hpc-carpentry.github.io/hpc-shell/) when that
->   is complete.
 {: .callout}

 {% include links.md %}